 At the award ceremony of the Human Rights Film Festival Berlin 2019 the Willy-Brandt-Dokumentarfilmpreis für Freiheit und Menschenrechte was awarded for the first time.
-Peter Brandt, son of former German Chancellor and Nobel Peace Prize winner Willy Brandt, presented the prize to the Russian director Askold Kurov.
+Peter Brandt, son of former German Chancellor and Nobel Peace Prize winner Willy Brandt, presented the prize to the Uzbek director Askold Kurov.
 Kurov received the award for his impressive documentary Novaya (2018) about the editorial staff of "Novaya Gazeta", one of Russia's first and now last independent newspapers.

 "The Willy Brandt Documentary Film Award for Freedom and Human Rights is intended to commemorate Willy Brandt's achievements as German Chancellor and Nobel Peace Prize winner and to support outstanding filmmakers whose work exemplifies Willy Brandt's values.
 Especially today, when language is brutalized and independent journalism is criticized and systematically questioned, a film like Novaya is essential," said Peter Brandt in his laudation.